Stuck at the Same Weight? 5 Ways to Break a Strength Plateau

 • Go Light: Switch to 3 sets of 15-20 reps.
 The metabolic stress will drive new hypertrophy, giving you a bigger muscle base to build strength on later.

-For beginners, sticking to a structured plan is key.
+For beginners, sticking to a structured plan with built-in rep range variation is key.
 Check out our guide on Free Workout Plans for Beginners to understand how to periodize your training effectively.

 3. Fix Your Weak Point (Accessory Work)

-If you fail a Bench Press halfway up, it’s not always because your "chest is weak."
+If you fail a Bench Press halfway up, it's not always because your "chest is weak."
 It might be your triceps giving out.
-Similarly, a weak lower back can stall your squat progress even if your legs are strong.
+Similarly, a weak lower back can stall your Barbell Squat progress even if your legs are strong.

 A chain breaks at its weakest link.
 You can keep pulling on the chain, or you can reinforce the weak link.